Register Here

 Massachusetts teachers receive 22.5 PDPs upon completion of the course and assignments (as per DESE regulations awarding time-and-a-half for graduate-level professional development).
 CES will send others a letter of participation for 15 hours.

 Participants may choose instead to take this course for 1 graduate credit in partnership with Westfield State University.
-Graduate Credit from Westfield State University costs $125.
-Registration for Graduate Credit takes place in the first class, with payment accepted by credit card or check.
+Graduate Credit from Westfield State University costs $150.
+Registration forms for Graduate Credit will be provided to all registrants when the course begins; payment for graduate credit is collected by WSU.

 Cost